Expander Decomposition with Fewer Inter-Cluster Edges Using a Spectral Cut Player

-Lemma \ref{lemma:unit_flow_cut} gives the key properties of the cut $S$ that \textit{Unit-Flow} returns at each iteration.
-It is adapted from Lemma 3.4 in~\cite{saranurak2019expander}.
-Intuitively, if we find a $G$-valid solution which is not a feasible flow, the cut $S$ should satisfy the following properties: \begin{itemize} \item All vertices with label $h$ should be in $S$.
+Lemma \ref{lemma:unit_flow_cut} gives the key properties of the cut $S$ that \emph{\unitFlow} returns at each iteration.
+It is based on Lemma 3.4 in~\cite{saranurak2019expander}.
+Intuitively, if we find a valid-solution which is not a feasible flow, the cut $S$ should satisfy the following properties: \begin{itemize} \item All vertices with label $h$ should be in $S$.
 Since they are not considered active, we ``give up'' on these vertices and do not try to dissipate their excess mass.
 They should therefore be removed in the following iteration. \item The cut should be ``close'' to minimal.
 This means that most of the edges crossing from $S$ to $V\setminus S$ should be saturated by the preflow.
 Explicitly, we upper-bound the number of non-saturated edges going out from $S$.
-This allows us to bound the total number of edges crossing $(S, V\setminus S)$ (both saturated and unsaturated), in the proof of Lemma \ref{lemma:unit_flow}. \item Recall that the high-level goal of this appendix is to prove Lemma \ref{lemma:unit_flow}.
-This lemma has an additional requirement that no vertex can be on one side of the final cut (the union of the cuts, which is returned by Algorithm \ref{algo:unit_flow_matching}) if all of its neighbors are in the other side.
-This requirement makes the cut respect the subdivision of $G$ (see Definition \ref{def:cut_respect_subdivision}).
-To ensure this property, we require a weaker version from all of the cuts in the individual iterations of Algorithm \ref{algo:unit_flow_matching}, namely that for any $v\in V$ with $\Delta(v) \le 1$, if all of $v$'s neighbors are in $V\setminus S$, then $v\in V\setminus S$. \item Finally, to bound the number of vertices in $S\cap A^r$ (see Lemma \ref{lemma:S_t_bound}), we also require that any vertex $v \in S$ has a label of at least $1$. \end{itemize} \begin{lemma} Given a graph $G=(V,E)$ where $n=|V|, m=|E|$, a parameter $h$ and a $G$-valid state $(\Delta, f, l)$, \textit{Unit-Flow} outputs a $G$-valid solution $(\Delta, f', l')$ and a set $S\subseteq V$ where we have: \begin{enumerate} \item $S=\emptyset$ and $f'$ is a feasible flow for $\Delta$; or: \item $S\neq\emptyset$ is a cut, such that $\{u\in V \mid l'(u) = h\}\subseteq S$, $\{u\in V \mid l'(u) = 0\}\cap S = \emptyset$.
-Moreover, the number of edges $(u,v)$ such that $u\in S, v\in V\setminus S$, and $-c\le f'(u, v) < c$ is at most $\frac{5\log (2m)}{h}\cdot \vol(S)\le \frac{6}{1000c}\cdot \vol(S)$.\footnote{$5\log (2m) \le 6\log m$ holds for sufficiently large $m$.} Note that these are all the edges crossing the cut except those sending exactly $c$ units of mass from $S$ to $V\setminus S$.
-Additionally, $S$ satisfies that for any $v\in V$ with $\Delta(v)\le 1$, if $v$ is not isolated and all of $v$'s neighbors are in $V\setminus S$ then $v\in V\setminus S$. \end{enumerate} \end{lemma} The proof of this lemma follows~\cite{saranurak2019expander}, with some minor modifications.
-We detail it explicitly for completeness. \begin{proof} Let $f'$ and $l'$ be the preflow and labels at termination of \textit{Unit-Flow}.
-Like~\cite{saranurak2019expander}, we use the labels at the end of the execution to partition the vertices into groups:
+This allows us to bound the total number of edges crossing $(S, V\setminus S)$ (both saturated and unsaturated), in the proof of Lemma \ref{lemma:unit_flow}. \item Finally, to bound the number of vertices in $S\cap A^r$ (see Lemma \ref{lemma:S_t_bound}), we also require that any vertex $v \in S$ has a label of at least $1$ and hence $v$'s sink is saturated. \end{itemize}

+We prove in Lemma~\ref{lemma:unit_flow_cut} that such a set $S$ exists and moreover, it is achieved by a level cut, which is defined as follows.